Finding Alcohol and Other Drug Services

 - To find out if a day rehab program is suitable for your family member, or to make a referral to a day program, please call the central intake number 1800 778 278.

-- Uniting Care ReGen runs a day program in Narre Warren and Coburg (Melbourne) called “Catalyst”.
+- Uniting Care ReGen runs a day program in Narre Warren, Preston and Coburg (Torque) called “Catalyst”.
 There is a youth and adult Catalyst program available.
 To find out more about Catalyst, please click here.

 - YSAS runs a day program in Abbotsford (Melbourne) for young people aged 12 – 21 years.
 To find out more about this day program, click on the video below.